nikolaydubina/jsonl-graph/README.md

 - [ ] UI for coloring input
 - [ ] update graph without re-rendering whole
 - [ ] Touch for zoom and pan
+- [ ] Stable render graph update on large changes (e.g. "one deleted node does not shift everything")

 ## References